Skip to main content

 Solutions:

-1. Add the Designer origin to APPLICATION_CORS_ALLOW_ORIGIN
+1. Add the Designer origin to APPLICATION_CORS_ALLOWORIGIN

 2. Verify the request reaches the AI Gateway on the admin host